daiki-ito-olc/Shadow-C2/README.md

-# ShadowTrace C2 - High-Bandwidth Stealth C2 via Traceroute Mimicry
+# Shadow-C2 - High-Bandwidth Stealth C2 via Traceroute Mimicry

 ## Overview

-**ShadowTrace** is a proof-of-concept (PoC) C2 (Command & Control) framework that implements a novel covert channel using ICMP Type 11 (Time Exceeded) packets.
+**Shadow-C2** is a proof-of-concept (PoC) C2 (Command & Control) framework that implements a novel covert channel using ICMP Type 11 (Time Exceeded) packets.
 The system appears as a traceroute in progress, providing stealth by:

 1. **Spoofing intermediate router IPs** along the traceroute path
 2. **Embedding command data** in Time Exceeded payload (inner IP header + data)